ACBI’s purpose is to improve the well-being of Indiana’s blind residents by:

 - Improving educational and rehabilitation facilities and opportunities.

-- Cooperating with public and private institutions and organizations concerned with services for the blind.
+- Cooperating with public and private institutions and organizations concerned with services for the blind and low vision community.

-- Encouraging and assisting blind people to develop their abilities.
+- Encouraging and assisting blind and low vision persons to develop their abilities.

-- And to promote greater understanding of blindness and visual impairment.
+- And to promote greater understanding of blindness and low vision.

-Many people who are blind, visually impaired or sighted benefit from the following ACBI services:
+Many people who are blind, have low vision, or sighted, benefit from the following ACBI services:

-- Information and referral on all aspects of blindness and visual impairments
+- Information and referral on all aspects of blindness and low vision.

 - Public education and awareness training

 - Legal resources on matters relating to blindness

 - Leadership and legislative training